top of page

 Body Composition CT

-Our AI tool “Body Composition version 1.1” outputs 3D-segmentations of muscle and subcutaneous adipose tissue in CT studies.
-The too is trained on 127 CT studies with manual annotations and can be applied to CT covering either thorax, abdomen, or torso.
-The method has been described in a paper by Borrelli and in a recent paper Ying showed that muscle volume measured with this AI tool was an independent biomarker for survival in patients who have undergone radical cystectomy.
+The method has been described in a paper by Borrelli (2021) and in a recent paper Ying (2021) showed that muscle volume measured with this AI tool was an independent biomarker for survival in patients who have undergone radical cystectomy.
+Most recently Ying (2024) showed the value of 3D segmentations compared to analysis in a single CT slice.

 Body Composition.png